-Add an User name and select Access type: Programmatic access.
+- Add a User name and select Access type: Programmatic access.

-In the next screen click on Download .csv we will use this credentials to populate our Exivity Extractor in the next section.
+- On the next screen click on Download .csv we will use these credentials to populate our Exivity Extractor in the next section.

 To create the Extractor in Exivity, browse to Data Sources > Extractors and click the Create Extractor button.
 This will try to connect to the Exivity Github account to obtain a list of available templates.
 For AWS, please click AWS_CUR_Extractor from the list.
 Provide a name for the Extractor in the name field, and click the Create button.

-Once you have created the Extractor, go to first tab: Variables
+Once you have created the Extractor, go to the first tab: Variables

 Once you have filled in all details, go to the Run tab to execute the Extractor for a single day:

-The Extractor requires one parameters in yyyMMdd format:
+The Extractor requires one parameter in yyyMMdd format:

 When you click the Run Now button, you should get a successful result.